parsleygit/test_repo/README.md

-# My Git Playground for Practise
+# My Git Playground

+As the title suggests, this repo is just for me to get comfortable with using git.